pagalvin/tsbook/chapter01_Roadmap.md

 I'm using github and gitbook to author and deliver this content.
 Gitbook provides a handy navigation pane that should show up over on your left (unless you've hidden it).
 It updates automatically as I add, change or remove content.
 It's your best table of contents.

 ## Topics
+But enough with what's *not* covered!
+Let's talk about what *is* covered.

 ### The Gloss-Overs
 This book doesn't go into any great detail about some topics.
 For instance, the book does not provide step-by-step instructions for downloading TypeScript, installing it or configuring it.
 This and similar topics are covered in much better detail elsewhere.